Mubeen Rowe MBACP

 Completing a General Certificate in Online Counselling Skills (validated by the Counselling & Psychotherapy Central Awards Body) in 2013, helped me to formalise my online experience, and I am a registered member of the BACP.

 I am also a member of the BACP Coaching Division and successfully completed a Postgraduate Diploma in Executive Coaching & Organisation Development (accredited by the Association for Coaching) in 2014.
-With a wide professional experience of public, private, charitable and corporate businesses, I work with individuals during life transitions, prepare for role changes through one-to-one career coaching, and provide organisational development and leadership consultancy.
+With a wide professional experience of public, private, charitable and corporate businesses, I also work with individuals during life transitions, prepare for role changes through one-to-one career coaching, and provide organisational development consultancy.
 Please contact me directly for more information about this.

 Outside of my private practice, I work part time for an independent Employee Assistance Programme provider, coordinating counselling support for diverse UK and international clients at times working in high stress environments and overseas postings.